 In April 2017, the Board of the Polish Phonographic Academy, in recognition of his artistic achievements, awarded him with the prestigious ‘Golden Fryderyk’ Award.

-Recently Piotr Paleczny received a very special award – The C.K.
-Norwid Prize „The Work of Life.
+In September 2018 Piotr Paleczny received a very special award – The C.K.
+Norwid Prize „The Work of Life”.